jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ![](/img/dockershim-kubernetes-v1.24-nginx.png#center)

 It works in the browser too!
-My cluster is now healthy and running latest without dockershim.
+My cluster is now healthy and running the latest version of Kubernetes without dockershim.

 Let's see if it can survive a reboot.